Robbiekruszynski/Angular-Nike-/README.md

 ![application example](src/assets/img/screenAPI.png)

 * In your api-keys.ts file replace all the x with the information that firebase gave you.
-* You may run npm start of ng serve --open to bring up a live version of the website through your local host
+* You may run npm start of ng serve -open to bring up a live version of the website through your local host
 * Make sure you view the rules under Database and they are set to true in order to run and edit the live version hosted on firebase.
 ![application example](src/assets/img/screenRules.png)
 * go in your terminal and run firebase deploy
 *  copy and paste the link proved in your browser to view the live version

 ## Specs
-* User will have the ability to explore the Nike clone and compare it to the original design
+* User will have the ability to explore the Nike clone and compare it to the original design.
 * User will have the ability to click on the search button to generate shoes from firebase database.

-## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+* User will be redirected to nike.com website with accurate link pathing.

 ## Screenshots
 #### Original site: